Proving with Computer Assistance 2IMF15

 - Proposition Logic: Here is the file with the

-proposition logic Coq exercises
+proposition logic Rocq exercises

 of the lecture, or if you prefer in html.
 Complete this at home and send it to the teacher